 Prostate Cancer - Questions and Answers About Zyflamend

 Complementary and alternative medicine (CAM)—also referred to as integrative medicine—includes a broad range of healing philosophies, approaches, and therapies.
 A therapy is generally called complementary when it is used in addition to conventional treatments; it is often called alternative when it is used instead of conventional treatment.
 (Conventional treatments are those that are widely accepted and practiced by the mainstream medical community.)
 Depending on how they are used, some therapies can be considered either complementary or alternative.
 Complementary and alternative therapies are used in an effort to prevent illness, reduce stress, prevent or reduce side effects and symptoms, or control or cure disease.
 Unlike conventional treatments for cancer, complementary and alternative therapies are often not covered by insurance companies.
 Patients should check with their insurance provider to find out about coverage for complementary and alternative therapies.
 Cancer patients

-Prostate Cancer, Advanced or Metastatic - Other Prostate Health Supplements
+Prostate Cancer, Advanced or Metastatic - Treatment Options for Recurrent Prostate Cancer

 Prostate Cancer, Advanced or Metastatic - Changes to This Summary (09 / 12 / 2014)

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.Changes were made to this summary to match those made to the health professional version.

 Prostate Cancer - Stage I Prostate Cancer Treatment